+The City adopted department annual work programs for Fiscal Year 2019-20 at workshop dates held in April and May and adopted its Two-Year Budget Plan for Fiscal Years 2019-20 and 2020-21 on June 18, 2019.
+The published budget document will include budget narratives, which consist of the organization's operational and strategic objectives, performance measures, and workload indicators, organized into thirty-four (34) different program areas.
+The budget performance measures are linked to the goals and objectives in the 2019- 2021 Strategic Plan; thus, the City's published budget document will become finalized after Council's approval of the 2019-2021 Strategic Plan and submitted to the Government Finance Officers Association (GFOA) Distinguished Budget Presentation Awards Program.

-The upcoming Two-Year Budget Plan for Fiscal Years 2019-20 and 2020-21 will include a summary of operational and strategic objectives, performance measures and workload indicators that are related to the goals and objectives in the updated 2019-2021 Strategic Plan.
-The improved linkage between budget performance measures, workload indicators, and the Strategic Plan allows for policy goals in the Plan to be measured for success and completion in the budget.
-The updated draft performance measures and workload indicators are provided as Attachment 4 for reference and will be revised accordingly based on any further feedback received by the Council on the Strategic Plan prior to its adoption.
-Please note that as of the publishing of this agenda report, the sections pertaining to the Public Works Department had not yet been completed.
-As such, a revised Attachment 4 will be provided prior to the meeting as well as online.
+For this current budget cycle, staff are focusing on an improved linkage between performance measures, workload indicators, and the Strategic Plan, which will allow for policy goals in the Plan to be measured for success and completion in the budget.
+The draft performance measures and workload indicators are provided as Attachment 4 for reference and will be revised accordingly based on any further feedback from Council on the Strategic Plan.